Regd.No.: 126198/071/072

 Should I pack some food?

-Yes, it would be wise if you brought some dry foods, power snack bars with you since the buying snacks on the trail can be pretty expensive.
+Yes, it would be wise if you brought some dry foods, and power snack bars with you since buying snacks on the trail can be pretty expensive.

 What Is the Accommodation Like on the Everest Region trek?

 The accommodations are quite nice considering the elevation.
-During the peak time, our guide will help in pre-booking of your rooms.
+During the peak time, our guide will help in pre-booking your rooms.

 Do tea houses have electricity so I can charge my mobile?

 In the lower villages, you can find tea houses with 24/7 power.
-But as the elevation goes higher, teahouses are depended on solar only so, you might not have the chance to charge your mobile.
+But as the elevation goes higher, teahouses are dependent on solar only so, you might not have the chance to charge your mobile.
 So, we suggest you carry lightweight solar power banks.

 Can I Drink the Water on the Everest Region trek?